JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^cbn]: _See, e.g.,_ the UI depriortization of Stellar on the centralized exchange in note 7 of PREV, buried under every other supported USDC chain. _See also_ similar treatment in the Circle developer dashboard.
 These starkly contrast with the plethora of legal filings explicitly referencing the network behind the closed doors of legalese.

-Might the self-custody implication inherent in existing exchange business models draw attention away from the SDEX?[^s=c] This might lead to a number of quandaries that came up in this discussion such as trading volume compared to propritary venues, AMMs, and HFTs.
+Might the self-custody implication inherent in existing exchange business models draw attention away from the DEX?[^s=c] This might lead to a number of quandaries that came up in this discussion such as trading volume compared to propritary venues, AMMs, and HFTs.
 I believe wholeheartedy in our unique opportunity to collaboratively explore the most efficient globalized solution that satisfies the longstanding needs of traders, developers, and innovators.[^nex]

 {{
 [^s=c]: ## Expanding the Locust of Trust